top of page

 The South DeKalb Transit Initiative is a comprehensive effort to address current and anticipated needs for high-quality, dependable transit, creating reliable connections where people live, work, and play.

 MARTA, in coordination with DeKalb County, the City of Atlanta, and the Federal Transit Administration (FTA), initiated the South DeKalb Transit Initiative Study to improve mobility and accessibility to jobs and housing by providing a high-capacity transit alternative in south DeKalb County.
-In addition, the project will support economic development and revitalization efforts in the corridor, making DeKalb County a more vibrant affordable, and connected place to live.
+In addition, the project will support economic development and revitalization efforts in the corridor, making DeKalb County a more vibrant, affordable, and connected place to live.

 StudyArea_HR.jpg